 The Management Company is entitled to calculate the performance fee based on the annual adjusted funds from operations (AFFO) of the Issuer.
 If AFFO divided by paid in capital during the year exceeds 8% per annum, the Management Company is entitled to a performance fee in the amount of 20% of the amount exceeding 8%.
 The performance fee based on this formula will be calculated starting from 1 January 2017.
 The performance fee first becomes payable in the fifth year of the Issuer (i.e. 2020).

-The Management Company owns, as at 19 December 2018, 499,171 units of the Issuer.
+The Management Company owns, as at 9 May 2019, 22,571 units of the Issuer which represents 0.0232% of the total number of units.

 Entities having control or significant influence over the Issuer